 The Giraffe center is about 5 kilometers (3.1 miles) from Nairobi center and makes the perfect activity if you find yourself in Nairobi for a few days before or after your African safari.

-Not only actively involved in Kenya’s conservation programs, the sanctuary also has different education programs for Kenyan schoolchildren as part of the community outreach program.
+Not only actively involved in Kenya’s conservation programs, but the sanctuary also has different education programs for Kenyan schoolchildren as part of the community outreach program.
 Visitors can hear about the work the center is doing in the auditorium to enjoy talks about giraffe conservation and the center’s various programs, such as the annual environmental competition for local children.

-As an additional surprise, the center contains a 95 acre nature sanctuary, which is composed of both Ngong and Ololua forest, including the Gogo River.
+As an additional surprise, the center contains a 95-acre nature sanctuary, which is composed of both Ngong and Ololua forest, including the Gogo River.
 You can enjoy a trail walk through the forest to see different monkeys, warthogs, and antelope.
 Of course, the center also includes a tea house with wonderful views of the giraffes to enjoy a light meal and drink.

 Lewa Wildlife Conservancy

 The Lewa Wildlife Conservancy is a UNESCO World Heritage Site and an example of a successful protected area of community conservation.
-Located in northern Kenya, the 62,000 acre (250 km2) area can be enjoyed on guided game drives to see a range of wildlife, including lions, zebra, leopards, elephants, cheetah, buffalo, and both white and black rhino.
-The conservancy’s birdlife is also fantastic for keen bird watchers and you can spot about 350 different species within the conservancy
+Located in northern Kenya, the 62,000 acres (250 km2) area can be enjoyed on guided game drives to see a range of wildlife, including lions, zebra, leopards, elephants, cheetah, buffalo, and both white and black rhino.
+The conservancy’s birdlife is also fantastic for keen bird watchers and you can spot about 350 different species within the Conservancy

 As well as the game drives, you can also enjoy fascinating wildlife walks in the sanctuary led by our highly trained wildlife guides to spot some fantastic animals and plants.
-It’s the walking safaris that the conservancy prides itself on.
+It’s the walking safaris that the Conservancy prides itself on.